Tom Wilson, Vitek Vanecek lead the Capitals to a 3-1 win over the Sabres

-Wilson beat Ullmark with a slick backhand shot, and his shorthanded goal in the second period held up as the eventual game-winner in the Capitals’ 3-1 win.
+Wilson beat Ullmark with a slick backhand shot, and his shorthanded goal in the second period held up as the eventual game-winner in the Capitals’ 3-1 victory.

+“[Dowd] was screaming at me, ‘No, no, no,’ ” Wilson said.
+“He wanted me to take it to the net, and I was lucky to put it in.
+But he made it very clear that he didn’t want to be part of that two-on-oh.
+That’s kind of funny.”

 Nicklas Backstrom and Conor Sheary also scored for Washington, which earned its second consecutive victory.

 Now the challenge will be sustaining those efforts.
 The New York Rangers come to the District on Saturday afternoon, and the New Jersey Devils will be in town Sunday night.

-Thursday’s game was a continuation of the Capitals’ improved offensive performance Tuesday night in a 3-1 win over the Pittsburgh Penguins.
+Thursday’s game was a continuation of the Capitals’ improved performance Tuesday night in a 3-1 win over the Pittsburgh Penguins.
 That result ended Washington’s four-game losing streak and set the wheels in motion for a promising homestand.
-Thursday was only the team’s third game in four weeks with a full roster of skaters available.
+Thursday was only the third game in four weeks in which the Capitals had a full roster of skaters available.

+“Build on Pittsburgh: That was the focus for tonight,” Wilson said. “. . .
+We didn’t really give them much, so we’re feeling a little better about our game.
+So we got to keep that rolling and just keep the momentum going.”

 The spotlight was on rookie goaltender Vitek Vanecek again Thursday.
-He made 22 saves as he made his 12th straight start, keeping the Sabres scoreless until Victor Olofsson scored a power-play goal with 8:33 remaining in the third period.
-Vanecek, who struggled during the losing streak, has now made 48 saves on 50 shots in his past two games.
-Wilson had failed to clear the puck past Olofsson at the left point, setting up the play that prevented the shutout.
+He had 22 saves as he made his 12th straight start, keeping the Sabres scoreless until Victor Olofsson scored a power-play goal with 8:33 remaining in the third period.
+Vanecek, who seemed to struggle during the losing streak, has made 48 saves on 50 shots in his past two games.
+Wilson failed to clear the puck past Olofsson at the left point, setting up the play that prevented the shutout.

+“I don’t think much has changed with him,” Capitals Coach Peter Laviolette said of Vanecek.
+“He’s given us an opportunity to win hockey games from the start of the year.
+But I think what we were trying to do is put a better game in front of him, and so it’s been a little bit better the last couple games.
+But he’s given us a chance.
+He’s done a good job.
+He did another good job tonight.”

 While Vanecek has said he is comfortable playing every game, he could get some help in net as soon as this weekend.
 Ilya Samsonov, who played two games this week during a conditioning stint with the Capitals’ American Hockey League affiliate in Hershey, Pa., after his recovery from the coronavirus, is returning to D.C.